-An application may only be submitted to one of the above streams.
-Applicants must specify the stream to which they are applying in their application.
+Applications to this grant opportunity must propose research that addresses one of the four Streams of research.
+An application may be submitted to one of the above four Streams only.
+Applicants must specify the Stream to which they are applying in their application.